fernandofreitasbarbosa/sterling-secure-proxy-on-premise/README.md

     1- Import Key Certificate
     2- Generate Key Certificate

-ENTER THE NUMBER OF THE DESIRED CHOICE: 2
+ENTER THE NUMBER OF THE DESIRED CHOICE: Type 2 to generate the certificate

 ===============================================================================
 Generate Default Self Signed  Key Certificate